VictorOnink/Sea-Clearly-Blue-Cloud-Hackathon/README.md

 # Blue Cloud Hackathon 2022 - Sea Clearly
-This repository contains code created by the team The Particle Trackers for the [Blue Cloud Hackathon 2022](https://hackathon.blue-cloud.org/).
+This repository contains code created by the team The Particle Trackers for the [Blue Cloud Hackathon 2022](https://hackathon.blue-cloud.org/), which won both the first place award (€25000 for further development) and the popular vote Blue Skies award.

 **Team Name**: The Particle Trackers